 Payments or other benefits you obtain from a private company in which you are a shareholder, or an associate of a shareholder, may be treated as if they were a taxable dividend paid to you.
-For more information, read the sections Deemed dividends and Transactions that will create deemed dividends on page 11 and Amounts that will not be deemed to be dividends on page 12.
+For more information, read the sections Deemed dividends on page 9, Transactions that will create deemed dividends on page 10 and Amounts that will not be deemed to be dividends on page 10.